Correlates of the country differences in the infection and mortality rates during the first wave of the COVID-19 pandemic: Evidence from Bayesian model averaging: Abstract

 \section{Abstract}

-The magnitude of the coronavirus disease (COVID-19) pandemic has an enormous impact on the social life and the economic activities in almost every country in the world.
-Besides the biological and epidemiological factors, a multitude of social and economic criteria also govern the extent of the coronavirus disease spread in the population.
-Consequently, there is an active debate regarding the critical socio-economic determinants that contribute to the resulting pandemic.
-In this paper, we contribute towards the resolution of the debate by leveraging Bayesian model averaging techniques and country level data to investigate the potential of 29 determinants, describing a diverse set of socio-economic characteristics, in explaining the coronavirus pandemic outcome.
-We show that the true empirical model behind the coronavirus outcome is constituted only of few determinants, but the extent to which each determinant is able to provide a credible explanation varies between countries due to their heterogeneous socio-economic characteristics.
-To understand the relationship between the potential determinants in the specification of the true model, we develop the coronavirus determinants Jointness space.
-In this space, two determinants are connected with each other if they are able to jointly explain the coronavirus outcome.
-As constructed, the obtained map acts as a bridge between theoretical investigations and empirical observations, and offers an alternate view for the joint importance of the socio-economic determinants when used for developing policies aimed at preventing future epidemic crises.
+In the initial wave of the COVID-19 pandemic we observed great discrepancies in both infection and mortality rates between countries.
+Besides the biological and epidemiological factors, a multitude of social and economic criteria also influence the extent to which these discrepancies appear.
+Consequently, there is an active debate regarding the critical socio-economic and health factors that correlate with the infection and mortality rates outcome of the pandemic.
+Here, we leverage Bayesian model averaging techniques and country level data to investigate the potential of 28 variables, describing a diverse set of health and socio-economic characteristics, in being correlates of the final number of infections and deaths during the first wave of the coronavirus pandemic.
+We show that only few variables are able to robustly correlate with these outcomes.
+To understand the relationship between the potential correlates in explaining the infection and death rates, we create a Jointness Space.
+Using this space, we conclude that the extent to which each variable is able to provide a credible explanation for the COVID-19 infections/mortality outcome varies between countries because of their heterogeneous features.